-- Removal of the machine should be performed on a firm level site.
-The procedure for detachment is as follows: - Gently lower the machine fully to the ground. - Switch off the tractor and remove its starting key. - Remove the PTO driveshaft. - 'Chock' the rear roller to prevent movement of the machine during the detachment procedure and whilst in storage. - Remove the top link and both pins from the lower attachment points. - Carefully and slowly drive the tractor clear of the machine. - Clean and lubricate the machine in preparation for next use.
+Removal of the machine should be performed on a firm level site, the procedure for detachment is as follows:

+- Place the machine in its central position. - Lower and secure stand legs. - Close lock tap on hydraulic ram. - Lower the machine fully to the ground. - Switch off the tractor and remove its starting key. - Detach hydraulic hoses from the tractor service and stow them neatly on the machine. - Remove the PTO driveshaft. - 'Chock' the rear roller to prevent movement of the machine during the detachment procedure and whilst in storage. - Remove the top link and both pins from the lower attachment points. - Carefully and slowly drive the tractor clear of the machine. - Clean and lubricate the machine in preparation for next use.